 - Select Thermography from the list of device types on the left.
 Click the drop-down menu and select the type of Thermography device that you have.
 Click OK to save your changes.

 Device Training & Use

-Are you a certified MyoVision user?
-MyoVision certification is a quick training program that shows you how to get accurate and reproducible results, perform your exams quicker and more efficiently, solve common software problems, and make the most of the features that the MyoVision software has to offer.
-Click the links below to get certified with your MyoVision Devices.
+MyoVision's online training is a quick training program that shows you how to get accurate and reproducible results, perform your exams quicker and more efficiently, solve common software problems, and make the most of the features that the MyoVision software has to offer.
+Click the links below to begin training:

 - ScanVision Certification - The ScanVision Certification will show you how to perform static sEMG exams using the ScanVision devices.
 Including how to hold them and how to explain the results to your patients.

 - FlexVision Certification - The FlexVision Certification will show you how to use the FlexVision devices and perform Range of Motion exams.

 - DynaROM Certification - You will need to Register or Log-In with MyoVision to perform the DynaROM Certification.
 Click the DynaROM Certification under the "Training" to log-in or register before beginning the certification.